 Math Support Lab

 Designed to provide additional support for students enrolled in Algebra 1 or Geometry who are identified as in need of support in Algebra 1 or Geometry.
 Credits for this course do not satisfy math requirements for graduation.
 This is a pass/fail course.
-Must be concurrently enrolled in Algebra 1 or Geometry to take this course.
+Student must be concurrently enrolled in Algebra 1 or Geometry to take this course.

 Algebra 2 Functions (HON, ACC, CP)

 Builds on the algebraic foundation of Algebra 1.
-Involves the study of functions and their graphs – including quadratic, polynomial, rational, radical, exponential, logarithmic and trigonometric and probability.
+Involves the study of functions and their graphs – including quadratic, polynomial, exponential, logarithmic, rational, radical and piecewise.
+Students will also explore statistics and probability, as well as arithmetric and geometric sequences.
 Prerequisite: Algebra 1 and completion of or concurrently taking Geometry.

 Geometry (HON, ACC, CP, PR)

 Based on Euclid's elements of deductive reasoning which emphasizes the geometry of the plane surface.
 Area, volume, congruent triangles, polygons, and constructions are studied.
 Algebraic applications of geometric concepts are frequent.
 Prerequisite: Algebra 1.
 PR level is available through the Child Study Team.

 Trigonometry & Statistics (CP)

 Designed for students who have completed Algebra 2 as a transition to Pre-Calculus ACC.
 Students will study trigonometric functions and their applications, descriptive and inferential statistics, and basic probability.
 Prerequisite: Algebra 2.

 Based on the study of functions.
 It begins with a review of Algebra 2, continues with trigonometric functions and their applications, and concludes with several topics in advanced algebra.
 Prerequisite: Algebra 2. *Offered as RCBC CAP Course.

 Designed for students with mathematical aptitude who have an understanding of Pre-Calculus and the desire to study Calculus in college.
 The year begins with a review of elementary functions followed by a study of limits, differential calculus and beginning integral calculus.
 Prerequisite: Pre-Calculus. *Offered as RCBC CAP Course.